johnnoone/genuine/docs/index.md

 ## Factories

-it's long and tedious to always have to include overrides.
-That's why you can define them once by define factories.
+OK, we saw that `overrides` let you fine tune the value of attributes. but it's long and tiring to always include it, especially when you always want the same thing.

+This is why you can define factories to teach genuine what plausible values it should use to build instances.

 For example, those 2 scenarios have the same result: